moinwiki/moin/docs/admin/configure.rst

 Secrets
 =======
-Moin uses secrets (just use a long random strings, don't reuse any of your passwords) to encrypt or cryptographically sign some stuff like:
+Moin uses secrets (just use a long random string; *not* a reuse of any of your passwords) to encrypt or cryptographically sign some stuff like:

 * textchas